 The NIS 2 Directive, resulting from the previous NIS 1 Directive, constitutes a major change in the national and European cybersecurity landscape.
 This development stems from the European Union's cybersecurity strategy, announced in December 2020, calling for the revision of the NIS Directive and the adoption of a new directive on the resilience of critical entities.
 It aims to unify cybersecurity practices across the European Union and broaden its scope to include a greater number of entities, covering a wider range of business sectors.

 In the face of rapidly evolving cyber threats, this transition to NIS 2 is necessary to guarantee the EU's collective digital security.
 The directive imposes obligations on operators of essential services and providers of digital services, and member states must identify operators subject to enhanced requirements.
 Transposing NIS 2 into member states' national law by October 2024 represents a major challenge, but essential to strengthening resilience in the face of growing cyber threats.
+On January 17, 2025, member states must inform the European Commission of the rules and measures they have adopted.

 2. Who is affected by NIS 2?